raajnadar/resistor-color-calculator/CONTRIBUTING.md

 ### The following coding conventions are mandatory & should be followed.

-* This project is built with 4 spaces (Soft tabs for indentation)
+* It is compulsary to use EditorConfig plugin to use common editor configuration through .editorconfig file inside this project
 * Not everyone on this planet know how to ride a bike, So comment your code properly.

 ### The following code conventions are optional

-* Preferred IDE is either atom or brackets
+* Preferred IDE is Visual Studio Code